aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 - Git
 - Docker
-- Terraform (if chosing not to deploy infrastructure using CDK)
+- Terraform (if choosing not to deploy infrastructure using CDK)

 ### AWS account requirements